-1. Tac Air strength points can now be built and assigned to armies like other strength points.
-They must be moved like other land strength points.
-If Iceland is made a friendly, U.S. produced Tac Air may be moved (ferried) during the movement phase and assigned to armies without the need for sea transport, to armies in Great Britain.
-If Iceland is not friendly, the airbase at Newfoundland (1416) must be friendly, and if the Allied player transfers Tac Air strength points during a turn, he must roll two six-sided dice, and on a roll of 12, one Tac Air strength point is lost.
+1. Tac air strength points can now be built and assigned to armies like other strength points.
+They must be moved like other land strength If Iceland is made a friendly, U.S. points. produced tac air may be moved (ferried) during the movement phase and assigned to armies without the need for sea transport, to armies in Great Britain.
 If hexes 2914 (Trinidad), 3318 (Belem, Brazil), 3522 (Recife, Brazil), 3629 (Ascension), 3132 (Accra, Gold Coast), 2743 (Khartoum) are all friendly hexes, tac air can be assigned to armies in Egypt.
 If Egypt and India are friendly, tac air may further be reassigned to armies in India and China directly from the United States.
 If hex 1924 (Azores) is friendly, tac air may be reassigned to friendly armies in French North Africa.
 If hex 1934 (Algiers) is also friendly, tac air may be further directly assigned to armies in Egypt.
-In the Pacific and Indian oceans, tac air and coastal air may be directly reassigned during the movement phase through a chain of friendly hexes containing armies or navy or air bases that are within ten hexes of each other.
+In the Pacific and Indian oceans, tac air may be directly reassigned during the movement phase through a chain of friendly army, navy, or air bases that are within ten hexes of each other.
 Ferry routes must be over completely friendly or ocean hexes.

-- 2. Tac Air strength points alone have a special stacking exemption.
+- 2. Tac air strength points alone have a special stacking exemption.
 An unlimited number of tac air points may occupy a hex and be assigned to the same army over and above the ten strength points per hex limit. - 3.
-Tac Air strength points participate only in assault and defensive assault.
+Tac air strength points participate only in assault and defensive assault.
 They cannot be used either in advance or in the defense against advance.
 They cannot be used in armies conducting amphibious invasions.